Variables#

 Until now, all of the Python examples have used explicit data values typed directly into the code cells.
 This is okay for typing out a quick numerical calculation, but does not let us do anything any more sophisticated with our data.
 To do anything more complex your code will need to store and retrieve data, and to change the values of these data as you perform your calculations, which we do using variables.

-What is a variable?#
+What is a Variable?#

 A variable is a Python is an object that stores some data.